Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Related Works

-In recent years, deep learning models have been applied to many financial prediction problems based on structured data, including early delinquency \cite{chen2021predicting}, profit scoring \cite{fitzpatrick2021can,lappas2021machine,dastile2020statistical,oskarsdottir2019value}, credit scoring \cite{gunnarsson2021deep,kvamme2018predicting}, price movement prediction \cite{jabeur2021forecasting,zhao2023deep}, trader classification \cite{kim2020can}, fraud detection \cite{seera2021intelligent}, and others.
+Lately, deep learning models have been applied to many financial prediction problems based on structured data, including early delinquency \cite{chen2021predicting}, profit scoring \cite{fitzpatrick2021can,lappas2021machine,dastile2020statistical,oskarsdottir2019value}, credit scoring \cite{gunnarsson2021deep,kvamme2018predicting}, price movement prediction \cite{jabeur2021forecasting,zhao2023deep}, trader classification \cite{kim2020can}, fraud detection \cite{seera2021intelligent}, and many others.
 In a survey, Huang et al. \cite{huang2020deep} compared a wide range of models in the application of finance and banking domains including stock market prediction, banking default risk, and credit rating.
-They considered deep models including RNN, CNN, MLP, and machine learning models and found that CNN and LSTM-based models had outperformed others in most cases.
-Neagop et al. \cite{neagoe2018deep} used CNN and MLP for credit scoring and found that CNN led to better performance when compared to MLP.
-Golbayani et al. \cite{golbayani2020application} also found that LSTM models consistently outperform other deep learning architectures, including CNNs, in predicting corporate credit ratings issued by the S\&P rating agency.
-Moreover, Qian et al. \cite{ qian2023soft} proposed a new CNN architecture with a soft reordering mechanism that could adaptively reorganize tabular data for better CNN learning.
-Experiments showed that this approach could outperform traditional machine learning algorithms and other deep learning models for credit scoring, achieving higher accuracy and computational efficiency.
-In addition, Adisa et al. \cite{adisa2022credit} explored the effectiveness of combining multiple classifiers into ensembles for credit scoring prediction and proposed an optimization approach using an LSTM deep learning algorithm with a genetic algorithm to determine optimal parameters.
-Their optimized LSTM model outperformed single classifiers and ensemble models.
-Besides the use of CNN and RNN-based models in the domain of credit risk, Korangi et al. \cite{korangi2022transformer} also applied a transformer-based model, transformer encoder for panel-data classification (TEP), for midcap companies to detect complex, non-linear relationships over a long range of time series; TEP produced better performance than traditional models.
+They considered deep models with machine learning models and found that CNN and LSTM-based models provided the best performance in most cases.
+Neagop et al. \cite{neagoe2018deep} used CNN and multilayer perceptron (MLP) for credit scoring and found that CNN achieved superior performance.
+Golbayani et al. \cite{golbayani2020application} found that LSTM models outperformed CNNs in predicting corporate credit ratings issued by the Standard \& Poor's (S\&P) rating agency.